-Chiangmai Youth Community (Project to Reduce High-Risk Behavior - translation of the Thai name) among Inner City Chiang Mai Youth
+Chiangmai Youth Community (Project to Reduce High-Risk Behavior - from the Thai name) among Inner City Chiang Mai Youth

 This description of Laddawan Chaininpun's work was prepared when Laddawan Chaininpun was elected to the Ashoka Fellowship in 2008.

 The New Idea